nevmerzhitsky/grpc-python-message-to-dict/README.md

 logs to STDOUT.
 You will see how the server converts input messages to dictionaries.

 To re-use the solution just copy-paste the content of `converter.py` module.

+Note that `converter.message_to_dict.pythonify_value()` contains specific conditions for casting.
+You can remove them or extend.